Our Mission:

 He holds a Master of Divinity in Education and a Doctorate in Pastoral Counseling.
 He has completed Clinical Education at Georgia Baptist and Piedmont Hospitals.
 He is a member of the Georgia Chiefs of Police Association, International Critical Incident Stress Foundation and the International Law Enforcement Educators and Trainers Association

 Ken and his wife Sherry have four grown sons, two of whom are active duty with the US Air Force.
 Another is a veteran of the US Coast Guard and the youngest is a firefighter/EMT with the Atlanta Fire Department.
-They have six grandchildren and make their home in Sharpsburg GA.
+They have six grandchildren and make their home in Sharpsburg, GA.

 Our Leadership